insideClaw/series/README.md

 > cd <scriptDir>
 > . series.sh

-  * As for the first time running, you will be guided through setting some basic configuration.
+  * If running for the first time, you will be guided through setting some basic configuration.
   * Note that it will add "alias series='source <scriptDir>/series.sh'" to your .bashrc, unless it already exists as an entry.

 3. Open a new terminal or type 'bash' to renew the known aliases.

+Note: Confirmed to run on Windows, under an out-of-the-box Cygwin environment.
+Same instructions apply, only you provide the full path for a Windows player of your choice.

 ##Usage: